-Fill in the application form on-line (available from mid-March).
-Send the copies of diplomas and other requested documents.
-First selection on the basis of the application (results posted at the beginning of June).
+In order to apply, please fill in the application form on-line (available from mid-March).

-Second selection on the basis of an interview with the teaching team (mid-June).
-Opening of the courses: beginning of September.
+The screening process includes a first stage of selection based on the application documents (results posted at the beginning of June), and an interview with the teaching team (mid-June).

 A second session of selection takes place in July.

+Opening of the courses: September with compulsory attendance to the presentation meetings at UPEC and UnivEiffel.